toastom/infinitweaks/README.md

 ### Requirements
 - Any Linux system with a bash terminal
-- A local InfiniTime repository (duh)
+- A local InfiniTime repository
-- A PineTime smartwatch from Pine64 (super duh)
+- A PineTime smartwatch from Pine64
-- Your favorite PineTime companion app
+- Your favorite PineTime companion app.
+Probably itd or one of those supported on the PinePhone

 ### Current Features
 - CLI interface.